AntoBrandi/Self-Driving-and-ROS-2-Learn-by-Doing-Map-Localization/README.md

 Do you want to master Self-Driving or Manipulation using **ROS**, the first version of the Robot Operating System?

-Despite many companies already started switching to ROS 2, knowing both ROS 1 and ROS 2 will position you at the forefront of this demand, making you an attractive candidate for a wide range of roles.
+Despite many companies already starting to switch to ROS 2, knowing both ROS 1 and ROS 2 will position you at the forefront of this demand, making you an attractive candidate for a wide range of roles.

 Here you can access the same courses, where will be created the same robots, implementing the same functionalities in ROS 1